As always, we are putting safety first to protect our families and staff.

 - Health screenings: Parents and staff will answer some health screening questions at drop-off, and we will monitor staff and student health throughout the day.

 Personal Protective Equipment (PPE)

-- Masks for kids: In some states, children will be required to wear a mask in our centers.
+- Masks for kids: Students ages 5 and up (or any child in our school-age program) are required to wear face masks in our centers.
+In some states, younger children may be required to wear a mask.
 Check with your center director for your location’s policy.

 - Smocks: Teachers in infant and toddler classrooms will wear smocks during close contact.